Correlations of Almost Primes: Introduction

-\begin{rem} The range $X\log^{-A}X\le H\le X$ can also be dealt with by the same methods, see for example \cite{mikawa}, \cite{mrt}.
+\begin{remark} The range $X\log^{-A}X\le H\le X$ can also be dealt with by the same methods, see for example \cite{mikawa}, \cite{mrt}.
 The smallest possible choice of $H$ in the above is $H=\log^{19+\varepsilon}X$, however it may be possible to lower this exponent.
-In the proof of \cref{thm:mainthm} we apply the argument of Ter\"av\"ainen \cite[Sections 2-4]{teravainen} showing that almost all intervals $[x,x+\log^{5+\varepsilon}x]$ contain an integer which has exactly two prime factors.
+In the proof of Theorem \ref{thm:mainthm} we apply the argument of Ter\"av\"ainen \cite[Sections 2-4]{teravainen} showing that almost all intervals $[x,x+\log^{5+\varepsilon}x]$ contain an integer which has exactly two prime factors.
 The second half of Ter\"av\"ainen's paper is dedicated to lowering the exponent $5+\varepsilon$ to $3.51$ through an argument additionally using some sieve theory and the theory of exponent pairs.
-We do not apply these ideas here, but it is possible that adapting some aspects of this argument to our proof could lower the exponent of $H$. \end{rem}
+We do not apply these ideas here, but it is possible that adapting some aspects of this argument to our proof could lower the exponent of $H$. \end{remark}

-We can prove a similar asymptotic formula for correlations of typical $E_2$ numbers which holds on average using the same methods.
-By Mertens' theorem, almost all products of exactly two primes $p_1p_2\leq X$ with $p_1\leq p_2$ satisfy

-where $\varepsilon(X)=o(1)$.
-We define $E''_2:=E''_2(X)$ to be the set of $E_2$ numbers $n=p_1p_2\in(X,2X]$ which factorise in the typical way.
-Making some adjustments to the proof of \cref{thm:mainthm}, we obtain an asymptotic formula for correlations $n,n+h\in E''_2$ which holds for almost all $|h|\leq H$.
-The cost of considering this larger set of $E_2$ numbers is taking $H$ larger than in the previous theorem, although we still go beyond what is known for primes.
+We can prove a similar asymptotic formula for correlations of general $E_2$ numbers which holds on average using the same methods.
+Making some adjustments to the proof of Theorem \ref{thm:mainthm}, we obtain an asymptotic formula for correlations $n,n+h\in E_2$ which holds for almost all $|h|\leq H$.
+The cost of considering the set of $E_2$ numbers is taking $H$ larger than in the previous theorem, although we still go beyond what is known for primes.